+One month ago, when I became one of the four worldwide ambassadors of the #WeGoSolo movement and announced a contest in partnership with Hostelbookers, I didn’t know that it was my turn to be inspired.
 I received over a hundred entries to the contest, and besides sharing your dream solo travel destinations literally in every part of the globe, you shared your stories and how you faced or plan to face your challenges.
 As the sisterhood of women travelling alone grows from strength to strength, the time has come to announce the contest results (oh yes, the EUR 150 voucher from Hostelbookers.com) and answer the big questions – why women travel alone, and what is on their list of dream solo travel destinations.

 It’s been five months since my trip to Bahrain, but so many memories still linger on.
 Every time I’m at an airport and hear of a flight leaving for Bahrain, I am overcome by the urge to run and catch it.
 The warmth of its people was the kind that could get me through a cold night.
 I remember it as the land of a thousand friends.

 Back in early 2011, I remember sitting at my cubicle on just another day at work in Singapore.
 I had pictures of Spiti open before me, while all my pending work lurked away in other tabs.
 After spending so much money, time and effort on obtaining a bachelor’s degree in a subject I really couldn’t care less about, graduating in the middle of a recession that people wouldn’t stop talking about, and spending the first six months of corporate life in a role involving spreadsheets that made me absolutely miserable, I was finally doing work I actually liked.